 |Network – Interzone In/Out||Cross-availability zone communication within the cluster||Transaction volume and size, consistency factor used for reads|

 |Loading/retrieving data via a peered VPC||Only applicable if accessing via Peered VPC: dependant on number of Cassandra read/writes in a month and transaction size.|

 |S3 Storage||S3 space for storing backups||Volume of data, length of backup retention, deduplication of backup files/data|

 |S3 Operations||S3 calls for storing backups||Number of sstables (volume of data + compaction strategy), backup strategy|

 |S3 Data Transfer Out||S3 retrieval data transfer cost||Only applicable if you need to copy data from S3 to a region other than US East to restore a backup.|

 In most cases, the instance (compute capacity) cost will be the largest cost component.
 However, for large EBS-based nodes, EBS cost can come close to compute capacity cost.
 And, for some instance types and usage scenarios, we have seen network costs equal and even exceed the base compute costs.
 S3 costs are typically not a major component of the overall picture.

 At Instaclustr, we use the 18 months+ of historical data we have from running Cassandra on the cloud to estimate expected charges in the monthly fee for our managed service.
-If you are not interesting in managed service then our consultants can also access this data to help you plan your own deployment.
+If you are not interested in managed service then our consultants can also access this data to help you plan your own deployment.
 Contact us for more information.